 Landing on a 404 error page indicates a bad user experience unless the users are directed promptly to the new URL.

 As mentioned earlier, this error is shown when the page is not found.
-The search engine deindex the pages that trigger 404 error few times and remove them for them search result.
+The search engine deindexes the page that triggers a 404 error a few times and removes it from the search result page.

 When should you use 301 redirect?